-- Coconut & MTC oil (from coconut)
+- Coconut & MCT oil (from coconut)

 - Omega 3 oils from wild fish (stick to smaller fish to avoid mercury contamination)

 In my programs, I always give an example of beginner, intermediate and advanced weights so you have an idea of where you are and where you want to slowly get to.

 Building muscle focusing on your posterior chain in your lower half, will start to create and shape your booty and hamstrings while strengthening your lower back so you can lift heavier.

 1) Deadlifts or Sumo Deadlifts